ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-and-publishing-npm-module.md

 $ touch .github/workflows/nodejs.yml
 ```

-Github Actions files are written using YAML syntax and have eighter a `.yml` or `.yaml` file extension.
+Github Actions files are written using YAML syntax and have either a `.yml` or `.yaml` file extension.
 Here are the most important concepts for the workflow file.

 - Name:
   - The name of your workflow that is displayed on the Github actions page.
 If you omit this field, it is set to the file name.